 ✅ User-friendly: Simple interface and great customer support make it easy for teams to start using.

-✅ Affordable pricing: Resource-based pricing helps keep costs lower, especially for companies with growing teams.
+✅ Reasonable pricing: Resource-based pricing helps keep costs lower, especially for companies with growing teams.

-❌ Best for larger teams: The 25-resource minimum might not be ideal for very small teams.
+❌ Best for larger teams: The resource minimum is ideal for small workplaces.

 💳 Pricing

-Archie starts at $159/month for 25 resources, which includes mobile and room booking apps, in-app chat support, and setup assistance.
+From $2.8 per desk and $8 per room (minimum $159/month).
+Visitor management is an add-on module priced separately.
 Not sure if it’s right for you?
 A free trial is available to test the platform before committing.

 #2 Skedda